StreamX Command Line Interface (CLI)

 Content-defining options

 Publication content is defined in JSON format.
-It can be defined not only by providing payload file as the third argument, but also by merging content fragments resolved from content-defining options.
+It can be defined not only by providing payload file for the third argument, but also by merging content fragments resolved from content-defining options.

 There are three content-defining options: